Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![Book Cover Image](https://images-na.ssl-images-amazon.com/images/I/41xWMIHf7oL._SY344_BO1,204,203,200_.jpg "Practical Django 2")

 As of the writing of this blog post, I have not _yet_ practised the projects in this book.
 You are probably wondering; "_Why are recommending it since you have not tried out the examples?_" The good news is that I have glanced through the contents and I can say that the book is rich in concepts, examples, and explanations to some extent.
-It covers projects you may have built in the previous books, but nevertheless, you should still try them out so as to get a glimpse of different approaches professionals take in solving the same problems.
-The silver lining is that it covers Channels
+It covers projects you may have built in the previous books, but nevertheless, you should still try them out so as to get a glimpse of different approaches various professionals take in solving the same problems.
+Another thing that caught my eye while glancing through this book is the introduction

 I personally didn’t care for the protagonist; the snarky anti-hero schtick got old after a while.